One-third hypothesis: Statistical formalization

 where n is the number of people and r is the size of a group and can be verified for large numbers by using the Stirling's approximation formula.

 Early research and recent prediction

 A perfect example of the OTH was illustrated by Wayne Youngquist’s 1968 “Wooden Shoes and the One-Third Hypothesis,” which documented the German population in Milwaukee little more than a century ago.
 As Germans approached one-third of city’s population they became more and more prominent.
 As they exceeded that level their importance began to abate.

 The first empirical test of Engelmann’s OTH came in the form of the 1967 Detroit riot.
 It did not explain the cause of the riots but was aimed at explaining their timing.

 Sam Butler, in 2011, explicitly cited Engelmann and the One-Third Hypothesis in his analysis of London's riots and their aetiology.

+The idea is discussed in Malcom Gladwell's Revenge of the Tipping Point.

 Criticism

 The OTH was never without its critics.
 Early on K. S. Srikantan correctly questioned the assumption that p and q are each equal to ½.
 Even if they are not, however, so long as p + q = 1, the maximum value of r will occur at pn/(1+p).
 The group most likely to emerge and persist will always be smaller than half of the population.

 In social dynamics the OTH is sometimes referred to as critical mass.
 The terminology, though appropriate, has become ambiguous because “critical mass” is used in a variety of ways that do not suggest the OTH at all.
 Similarly, the OTH is sometimes called the two-thirds theory.